pymivn/ctf/2022-DefCamp-CTF/algorithm.md

 The algorithm creates a string `r` by iterating through the integer `iflag` by each 2 characters, and transforms that 2 characters to some other characters using `polinom` function.

-The `polinom` function takes 2 inputs `n=int(d), m=3`, and do some calculations we dont' need go into details.
+The `polinom` function takes 2 inputs `n=int(d), m=3`, and do some calculations we don't need go into details.

-Given that m is hardcoded = 3, and n is number with 1 to 2 digits, we can create all possible transformshere.
+Given that m is hard-coded = 3, and n is number with 1 to 2 digits, we can create all possible transforms here.
 From 00, 01.. to 99.
 Notice that `01` would be convert to `1` before called by `polinom`

 ```py
 m = {}